-3.7 COMMUNITY FACILITIES
+3.6 COMMUNITY FACILITIES

-- 3.7.1 A significant number of respondents to consultation referred to the importance of community facilities to serve local people.
+3.6.1 A significant number of respondents to consultation referred to the importance of community facilities to serve local people.
 In particular, support for the elderly and access to GP medical services were the subject of respondent's detailed comments.
-In addition, respondents would like to see stronger local centres with shops and more services, particularly in Muxton. - 3.7.2 Strategic Policies.
-Policy Com1 in the Telford & Wrekin Local Plan 2011-2031 states that development will be expected to preserve existing community facilities and sustain, enhance and provide new social infrastructure to meet the demand arising from new development. - 3.7.3 Policy Objectives.
+In addition, respondents would like to see stronger local centres with shops and more services, particularly in Muxton.

+3.6.2 Strategic Policies.
+Policy Com1 in the Telford & Wrekin Local Plan 2011-2031 states that development will be expected to preserve existing community facilities and sustain, enhance and provide new social infrastructure to meet the demand arising from new development.

+3.6.3 Policy Objectives.
 Respondents to consultation and early engagement strongly supported the inclusion of policies in respect of community facilities in the Neighbourhood Plan.
-Respondents identified a number of objectives in respect of community facilities: - To seek to protect existing community facilities in order to contribute to community wellbeing and to support new facilities for the benefit of residents and visitors - To encourage new facilities for families, young people and the elderly - To protect and retain existing community premises and facilities
+Respondents identified a number of objectives in respect of community facilities:

+- To seek to protect existing community facilities in order to contribute to community wellbeing and to support new facilities for the benefit of residents and visitors - To encourage new facilities for families, young people and the elderly - To protect and retain existing community premises and facilities
-Policy CF1 Existing Community Facilities in Donnington and Muxton

-Proposals that would result in the loss of local community facilities in Donnington and Muxton will not be supported unless:

-- It can be demonstrated that the facilities are no longer required. - It can be demonstrated that alternative provision exists or can be provided in the community to serve local people. - Suitable alternative facilities are included in the development proposal.

-Policy CF2 Provision of New community Facilities in Donnington and Muxton

-Proposals for new and/or improved local community facilities in Donnington and Muxton will be supported subject to:
+Policy CF1 Provision of New community Facilities in Donnington and Muxton Proposals for new and/or improved local community facilities in Donnington and Muxton will be supported subject to the proposal not having a significant and harmful impact on the amenity of surrounding residential areas or the local environment.

-- The Proposal would not have a significant and harmful impact on the amenity of surrounding residential areas. - The Proposal would not have a significant harmful impact on the local environment. - 3.7.4 Justification.
-These Policies conform to the National Planning Policy Framework (NPPF) and Telford & Wrekin Local Plan Policy Com1. - 3.7.5 These Policies will help to achieve the Neighbourhood Plan Objectives as expressed through consultation.
+3.6.4 Justification.
+These Policies conform to the National Planning Policy Framework (NPPF) and Telford & Wrekin Local Plan Policy Com1.

+3.6.5 These Policies will help to achieve the Neighbourhood Plan Objectives as expressed through consultation.

-3.8 LOCAL RENEWABLE ENERGY
+3.7 LOCAL RENEWABLE ENERGY

-- 3.8.1 Respondents to the consultation provided a range of views and solutions to address renewable energy.
+3.7.1 Respondents to the consultation provided a range of views and solutions to address renewable energy.
 The incorporation of renewable energy technologies into new development in Donnington and Muxton that is well adapted to the impacts of climate change where energy conservation is considered and designed at the earliest stage is strongly supported.
-Respondents supported the use of energy efficient management systems in new development. - 3.8.2 Following the Deregulation Act 2015 the Building Regulations provide the minimum standards for energy efficiency in new buildings. - 3.8.3 Strategic Policies.
-The National Planning Policy Framework (NPPF) requires planning authorities to help shape places to secure radical reductions in greenhouse gas emissions, minimizing vulnerability and providing resilience to the impacts of climate change and supporting the delivery of renewable energy and low carbon energy and associated infrastructure. - 3.8.4 Local planning authorities are required to plan for new development in locations and ways that reduce greenhouse gas emissions.
+Respondents supported the use of energy efficient management systems in new development.

+3.7.2 Following the Deregulation Act 2015 the Building Regulations provide the minimum standards for energy efficiency in new buildings.

+3.7.3 Strategic Policies.
+The National Planning Policy Framework (NPPF) requires planning authorities to help shape places to secure radical reductions in greenhouse gas emissions, minimizing vulnerability and providing resilience to the impacts of climate change and supporting the delivery of renewable energy and low carbon energy and associated infrastructure.

+3.7.4 Local planning authorities are required to plan for new development in locations and ways that reduce greenhouse gas emissions.
 Where setting any local requirement for a building's sustainability, planning authorities should do so in a way consistent with the government's zero carbon building policy and adopt nationally prescribed standards.
 To help increase the use and supply of renewable and low carbon energy local planning authorities should recognize the responsibility on all communities to contribute to energy generation from renewable or low carbon sources.
 They should have a positive strategy to promote energy from renewable and low carbon sources.